Covariant Symanzik identities: A covariant Feynman--Kac formula

 \subsection{The Green section}

-We devote this very short section to the definition of the covariant analogue of the Green function.
-For this, let us define the operator $\Lambda$ on $\Omega^{0}(\U,\F)$ such that for all section $f$ and all vertex $x\in \V$,
+We devote this very short section to the definition of the analogue, in our situation, of the Green function.
+For this, let us define the operator $\Lambda$ on $\Omega^{0}(\F)$ such that for all section $f$ and all vertex $x\in \V$,

 \begin{definition} Let $\G$ be a weighted graph with a well.
 Let $\F$ be a fibre bundle over $\G$.
 Let $h$ be a connection on $\F$ and $H$ be a potential on $\F$.
 The \new{Green section} associated with $h$ and $H$ is the operator